Honors Students and Their Thesis Topics, 2011-12

 When a Patron Falls: Contesting the History of 1965 in Post-Suharto Indonesia

-(Advisor: Professors Reinhardt and Siniawer)
+(Advisor: Professors Anne Reinhardt and Eiko Maruko Siniawer)

 Ashley Burrell